-The EasyPIC v8 for dsPIC30 development board contains exposed GND [7] pins which can be used to connect measurement or testing equipment.
+The EasyAVR v8 development board contains exposed GND [8] pins which can be used to connect measurement or testing equipment.
 These additional GND pins allow secure connection with the instrumentation probes, avoiding loose cables or unreliable contacts that might compromise the accuracy of the readings.